Client Health & Aftercare

 Allergy Patch Test Protocol Generator

-Generate a professional 96-hour patch test protocol for any body jewelry material or tattoo ink.
-Covers surgical steel, titanium, BioFlex®, gold, silver, colour inks, and numbing creams.
+Generate a 96-hour patch test protocol for any body jewelry material or tattoo ink.
+Surgical steel, titanium, BioFlex®, gold, silver, ink, numbing.

 Professional Context